Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 M --> B

-Distinct from instruction-following failure on a fresh prompt.
-Diagnostic signals:
+This differs from an instruction-following failure on a fresh prompt.
+Three signals point to it:

-- The agent acknowledged the new instruction earlier in the turn but then acted on the old one.
+- The agent acknowledged the new instruction earlier in the turn but then acted on the old one — unlike objective drift, where the instruction silently falls out of context.

 - Resetting the conversation and reissuing the same instruction produces compliance.